mbgeorge48/terraria_game_wiki_scraper/README.md

 #### Known Issues / Future Features

-When extracting the `imgPath` there are two `attributes` that contain the path. `img.src` and `img.data-src`.
-I haven't fully explored it yet however sometimes both, one or none of those contain an encoded path which I'm unable to use.
+~~When extracting the `imgPath` there are two `attributes` that contain the path. `img.src` and `img.data-src`.
+I haven't fully explored it yet however sometimes both, one or none of those contain an encoded path which I'm unable to use.~~ - fixed 03/08/2022

+Would like to integrate something like `Flask` or `Django` to expose a simple API so other apps can utilise the JSON